emil-muzz/emil-muzz/README.md

 # Oculus Quest Freedom
 One of the drawbacks to disconnecting your Quest 2 from FB is losing access to applications from your Oculus library.
 This page documents my success using OculusDB (and an Oculus login) to legitimately obtain APKs for Oculus and AppLab applications.
-Note that many Oculus apps will still fail to lauch due to provisioning errors.
+Note that some applications may fail to launch or display to entitlement errors.

 ## Requirements:
 * Oculus Developer Account (to enable Developer mode) https://developer.oculus.com